 Zumba was born in Colombia in the 1990s and was inspired by Latin dance styles.
 Zumba has pitched itself as more of a party than a workout.
 Indeed, some research suggests it may be the very best workout for people who hate to exercise.
-This dance class features high and low intensity intervals that help improve cardiovascular fitness while also enhancing body balance stability, coordination, agility, and to some degree strength, through the application of beginner level choreography.
+This dance class features high and low-intensity intervals that help improve cardiovascular fitness while also enhancing body balance stability, coordination, agility, and to some degree, strength through the application of beginner level choreography.
 Classes typically consist of a series of Latin-inspired songs, starting with a slower warm-up song, building intensity throughout the workout, and ending with a cool-down song.
 Latin music is light and makes you feel happy and good.
-Earlier it was inspired by salsa, meringue, rumba and reggaetón.
-Now there are Bollywood fusion mixes, bhangra for us to enjoy the fitness sessions more than ever.
+Earlier it was inspired by Salsa, Merengue, Rumba and Reggaetón.
+Now there are Bollywood fusion mixes, Bhangra, for us to enjoy the fitness sessions more than ever.

-The workout-in-disguise has unique physical and mental health benefits.
-Some other benefits include: concentration on hips and abdominal region, complete body workout and includes warm up, workout for different muscle groups, safe for any age, improves body coordination and lifts up mood.
+The workout in disguise has unique physical and mental health benefits.
+Some benefits include concentration on hips and abdominal region, a complete body workout and includes a warm-up, a workout for different muscle groups, and it’s safe for any age.
+It improves body coordination and lifts the mood.

 Zumba is not only popular among young adults but is also famous among the older generations who succumb to it.
-A study linked Zumba’s hip-swinging, stomach-twirling movements proved to increase core and trunk strength and better balance in older overweight women.
+A study linked Zumba’s hip-swinging, stomach-twirling movements to an increased core and trunk strength and better balance in older overweight women.
 More broadly, plenty of evidence suggests that dancing can help seniors maintain balance and coordination, lowering their risk for falls.

-A related study on Zumba’s psychological benefits found that people who practice it feel more independent and said that their lives seemed more purposeful.
+A related study on Zumba’s psychological benefits found that people who practise it feel more independent and said that their lives seemed more purposeful.
 Small but positive benefits were noted for reducing body weight and other body measurements.
-Furthermore, other effects included social benefits on quality of life.
-One of the most amazing facts about Zumba is that we can burn calories without feeling that you worked out.
+Furthermore, other effects included social benefits on the quality of life.
+One of the most amazing facts about Zumba is that we can burn calories without feeling that we worked out.
 It gives you the time and space to implement steps and move with the music.
-If you aren’t interested in running, jogging or exercising you should definitely try Zumba.
+If you aren’t interested in running, jogging or exercising, you should definitely try Zumba.
 A lot of times you have to push yourself to exercise because it’s boring.
-But with Zumba it’s different, it keeps you hooked.
+But with Zumba, it’s different; it keeps you hooked.
 Zumba is like an electrifying shot full of refreshment and joy.

 It has been 5 years since I have been in this profession.
-Alberto Beto Perez, the creator of Zumba.
+Alberto ‘Beto’ Perez, the creator of Zumba, inspired me.

 How do you think Zumba has changed your life?